Worship & Music

 “The gifts of God for the people of God.”
 This is the overarching philosophy of the music ministry at First Congregational Church.
 Those who have musical gifts have the sacred and joyful responsibility to share them with our congregation, giving glory to God and edification to the community.

 Wherever you are on your (musical) journey, you are welcome here!
-We have seven ensembles from which to choose, beginning with Kindergarten and extending through our fine Chancel Choir.
+We have eight ensembles from which to choose, beginning with Kindergarten and extending through our fine Chancel Choir.
 Feel free to take a look below for the group that will help you share the joy of the Lord through music!

 For more information, contact Tom Scott, Director of Music Ministries at firstname.lastname@example.org or call 330.650.4048, ext.
 260.